 While diﬀerent art media intertwine in his installations, his photography projects are mostly clear-cut, singlemedium exhibitions, such as Negatives beyond the green, With Matter Through Time, or Ocean Europe.

 Čirkinagić has had exhibitions in museums and art centres in Denmark and internationally.
-Danish exhibition venues include Nikolaj Contemporary Art Center, Kunsthal Charlottenborg, Art Museum Brandts, Esbjerg Art Museum, Sorø Art Museum, Randers Museum of Art, HEART Museum of Contemporary Art, ARKEN Museum of Modern Art and National Gallery of Denmark.
+Danish exhibition venues include Nikolaj Contemporary Art Center, Kunsthal Charlottenborg, Art Museum Brandts, Esbjerg Art Museum, Sorø Art Museum, Randers Museum of Art, HEART Museum of Contemporary Art, ARKEN Museum of Modern Art, ARoS Art Museum and National Gallery of Denmark.
 Internationally, he has exhibited at Centro de Desarrollo de las Artes Visuales, in Havana, Artsi Vantaa Art Museum in Finland, Metropolitan Arts Centre in Belfast, The Lviv National Art Gallery in Lviv, Mestrovic Pavilion, in Zagreb, Collegium Artisticum in Sarajevo, National Museum of Bosnia and Herzegovina in Sarajevo, as well as the ARoS Triennial, the SOCLE DU MONDE Biennials, and Liverpool Biennials.

 Čirkinagić’s artworks can today be found in several public art collections such as Ars Aevi Museum of Contemporary Art, Sarajevo, The National Museum of Bosnia and Herzegovina, Sarajevo, The Danish Arts Foundation, The National Museum Of Photography in Denmark, ARoS Art Museum, Sorø Art Museum and the SMK- National Gallery of Denmark.